cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 ## How to provision a Amazon Elastic Beanstalk Environment for Quick Start

-This section will help with steps to be followed to create a Highly Available, Load Balanced sample application on Elastic Beanstalk in a few quick Steps.
+In this section we will discuss the steps to be followed to create a Highly Available, Load Balanced sample application on Elastic Beanstalk in a few quick Steps.

 To be able to create an beanstalk application, the user must have set up an AWS account as a pre-requisite.